tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/allowed.md

 If e.g. the value of current speed or vehicle weight is unknown, then the vehicle shall not publish the corresponding signal.
 Similarly, for the example above, if the steering wheel position is unknown then `SteeringWheel.Position`shall not be published.

-## Allowed values for array types
+## Allowed values for array datatypes

-The `allowed` keyword can also be used for signals of array type.
+The `allowed` keyword can also be used for signals of array datatype.
 In that case, `allowed` specifies the only valid values for array elements.
 The actual value of the signal is expected to contain a subset of the values specified in `allowed`.

 Example: